About vintage engagement rings

 - Large, bright gemstones; typically amethyst, amber, bloodstone, pearl, garnet, chalcedony agate, ruby, smoky quartz, and topaz.
+Any of these gemstones could make a wonderful cocktail ring, but we recommend a gemstone that is more durable for an engagement ring since they’re worn everyday.
 Ring designs were crafted with delicate edges and open settings to show off the centre stone’s glory or often featured cameos.

 - Mixed media rings increased in popularity, featuring materials that weren’t typically paired in jewellery, such as ivory, coral and tortoise shell with precious gemstones.
 Much like Georgian jewellery, designs were inspired fauna and flora alike, featuring details like doves, snakes, leaves, floral garlands, vines, hearts and even eyes

 - Designs were inspired by ostentatious creatures, such as serpents.
 Representative of eternal love, snakes became popular motifs in early Victorian jewellery.
 Queen Victoria herself received an engagement ring featuring a snake with an emerald set in its head from Prince Albert, and just like royals of today, whatever she wore became all the rage

 - Rose cut and old European cut diamonds were used as feature centre stones throughout all three stages of the Victorian Era and remain popular in today’s market